 We will establish safety and wellbeing.
+Our actions

 - Take action against discrimination, harassment and violence.
-Report criminal actions to South Australia Police. - Provide targeted social and emotional support for students who need more help after bullying incidents. - Set up inclusive practices so students who might feel excluded are safe and supported. - After a serious incident of bullying, supervise the students involved before school, at break times and after school.
-This will be organised and visible. - Plan and coordinate student movements between preschools, schools and campuses.
+Report criminal actions to South Australia Police. - Provide targeted social and emotional support for students who need more help after bullying incidents. - After a serious incident of bullying, supervise the students involved before school, at break times and after school.
+This will be organised and visible.